jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - <https://azure.microsoft.com/en-us/products/virtual-desktop>

-## AVD with VMWare/Citrix control plane
+## AVD with VMWare/Citrix management plane

-Azure AVD with VMWare/Citrix control plane is ideal for organizations which are already using Citrix and VMware Horizon solution for virtual desktops, and they are happy with it.
+Azure AVD with VMWare/Citrix management plane is ideal for organizations which are already using Citrix and VMware Horizon solution for virtual desktops, and they are happy with it.
 Such customers should be encouraged to use existing very mature tools and expand their platform to the cloud for additional benefits.
-In the fact, Azure AVD with VMWare/Citrix control plane can help to accelerate cloud journey for enterprises which are the beginning with a cloud.
+In the fact, Azure AVD with VMWare/Citrix management plane can help to accelerate cloud journey for enterprises which are the beginning with a cloud.
 For example, business continuity and disaster recovery scenarios can be great use case for such customers.
 Especially if customer has team which can operate the product in larger deployments with existing skill set, and customer did other investments into the product.

-This is NOT necessarily about migrating control plane to cloud;
+This is NOT necessarily about migrating management plane to cloud;
 this is more about overflowing virtual desktops into the cloud and benefiting from cloud elasticity.
 This is a hybrid setup which allows renting hardware from the cloud - based on current needs.

-Azure AVD with VMWare/Citrix control plane is on the other hand complex enterprise solution with all pros and cons requiring strong skill set, hybrid architecture mindset, more traditional tools with full control and flexibility.
+Azure AVD with VMWare/Citrix management plane is on the other hand complex enterprise solution with all pros and cons requiring strong skill set, hybrid architecture mindset, more traditional tools with full control and flexibility.
 Such a solution can be harder to setup and manage for NOT skilled teams and greenfield environments.